View FREE Lessons!

 occurs when companies agree on a strategy without a formal written agreement.
 Price leadership is an example of tacit collusion.

 Tacit collusion occurs when companies “agree” to collude without getting together to officially hammer out details.
 Is tacit collusion legal?
 Sometimes.
 If the senior managers get together privately to discuss the state of their industry and agree on a strategy to limit competition then the meeting is probably illegal, but it would be very difficult to prove if nothing is put in writing.
 Tacit collusion is frequently legal.
 Businesses can send signals.
 Press releases or public statements hinting at price increases provide a signal to competitors.
 For example, a high-ranking manager in a company may speak to the media or at a trade show.
 She may say that costs are rising, and a price increase may be necessary in the future.
 Her real audience is probably her competitors.
-The company may raise their price, and the other companies may follow.
+The company may raise its price, and the other companies may follow.

 Price leadership is common among oligopolies.
 Price leadership provides a way to increase prices without explicit collusion.
 One company takes on a leadership role in setting its price and the others normally follow.
 How are price leaders chosen?
-Usually the dominant company sets an industry’s price.
+Usually, the dominant company sets an industry’s price.
 Less common is the barometric model, which gives the company with the best reputation at foreseeing future trends the pricing power.

 The challenge is getting all the companies to agree on how each party will price their goods or services.
 It may be relatively easy to reach an agreement between a few companies.
 The larger the number of companies, the more difficult it is to collude.
 Explicit collusion is usually illegal.
 Anti-trust laws prohibit discussing pricing or production quotas between competitors.
 This makes it more difficult to "enforce" tacit agreements because nothing is in writing and managers would deny reaching an agreement.